Training practices

 Employers need to provide:

-• ‘Off-the-job’ training/learning to be done during the apprentice's normal working hours
+- ‘Off-the-job’ training/learning to be done during the apprentice's normal working hours.
+This is a learner applying a new skill.

 Employers need to have:

-• a signed Apprenticeship Agreement (agreement of terms between the apprentice and employer) and Commitment Statement (contract of training, and roles of the employer, provider and apprentice during the apprenticeship).
+- a signed Apprenticeship Agreement (agreement of terms between the apprentice and employer) and Training Plan (contract of training, and roles of the employer, provider and apprentice during the apprenticeship).